 The AOP Open is run by the Association of Photographers and is the only competition where professionals and amateurs compete on equal terms.
 There are no categories or themes in this competition so the choice of work submitted is entirely up to the photographer.
-The competition has been running for 12 years and each year it attracts approximately 1500 entries from around the world.

 We have to transport a large horse along the waterway on a boat, and when we come to the end of the waterway, we disembark.